 Bryan Smith, PhD

 - Seeking to design rationally-engineered nanotherapies for treatment of triple negative breast cancer.

 - A nanoparticle drug delivery system that targets specific tumor-promoting immune cells is tested in laboratory models of triple negative breast cancer.

 - If successful, this study will enable rapid translation of a nanoparticle platform to benefit patients.

-Our immune systems continually surveil our bodies and eliminate most cancer cells before they become established tumors.
-Growing tumors, however can suppress the immune system by recruiting immune cells called myeloid-derived suppressor cells (MDSCs).
-This allows the tumors to escape this immune surveillance, to grow unimpeded and resist anti-cancer therapy.
+Our immune system continually surveils our bodies and eliminates most cancer cells before they become established tumors.
+Growing tumors, however, can suppress the immune system by recruiting immune cells called myeloid-derived suppressor cells (MDSCs).
+These specialized cells act to suppress the immune system, allowing the tumors to grow unimpeded and resist anti-cancer therapy.
 Targeting MDSCs is a compelling strategy to improve response to therapy and treatment outcomes.

 Dr. Bryan R. Smith is an Instructor in the Department of Radiology and the Molecular Imaging Program at Stanford (MIPS) at Stanford University.
 He received BS degrees in Physics, Mathematics, and Biomedical Engineering.
 He was awarded a PhD at The Ohio State University in Biomedical Engineering as an NSF Pre-Doctoral Fellow.
 At Stanford, Dr. Smith has received many awards and published dozens of nanomedicine and oncology articles in journals ranging from Nature Nanotechnology and Nano Letters to Cancer Research and PNAS and has several patents issued and pending.
 His lab focuses on the development of nano-enabled immuno-imaging and immunotherapy platforms.